 With the breadmaker, even the most inexperienced baker can achieve the satisfying experience of baking a loaf of bread.
 All of the mystery and hard work is gone.
 Inside this talented machine with an electronic brain, the dough is mixed, kneaded, proofed and baked without you being present.
-The automatic breadmaker can also just prepare.
-The automatic beradmaker can also just prepare the dough and when it's ready, you shape, allow to rise and bake in a conventional oven.
+The automatic breadmaker can also just prepare the dough, and when it's ready, you shape, allow to rise and bake in a conventional oven.
 The recipes on the following pages are 'tailored' for this breadmaker.
 Each recipe features ingredients that best compliment a particular loaf of bread, and each was tested in our machines.
-It is extremely important not to exceed the amounts of flour specified in each of the replaces or else it could result in unsatisfactory baking performance.
+It is extremely important not to exceed the amounts of flour specified in each of the recipes or else it could result in unsatisfactory baking performance.
 When creating your own yeast bread recipes or baking an old favourite, use the recipes in this cookbook as a guide for converting portions from your recipe to your breadmaker.